djsurt/io/coders/python/README.md

 	pyenv --version

 You probably won't need pyenv now that python3 is widely supported.
-If you are running pyenv, upgrade your python versions in pyenv to 3.12 or later.
+If you are running pyenv, upgrade your python versions in pyenv to 3.11.

 	pyenv install 3.11
 	pyenv global 3.11